FrancescoSaverioZuppichini/PyTorch-Deep-Learning-Template/README.md

 As you can see data-augmentation is correctly applied on the train set

 ## Conclusions
 I hope you found some useful informations and hopefully you will start to organize your next project better.
+Let me know if you have some ideas/suggestion to improve it.

 Thank you for reading